MrYsLab/python_banyan/python_banyan/utils/tcp_gateway/Running_Demos.md

 library is said to be experimental.
 However, I did locate [this code](https://github.com/fadushin/esp8266/blob/790958fa332592c80a0f81f25cdaa9513d596f64/micropython/uhttpd/uhttpd/__init__.py#L354) which may solve the concurrency issue.
 I have yet to have a chance to see if the code works.

-## Generating Messages To The Local Simulated Server
+## Sending Messages To The Local Simulated Server From The Pico
 Here are the steps used:

 1. Start the backplane.